 The SMCS Act requires Snowy Hydro, by 31 March in each year, to report on cloud seeding operations during the previous year to the relevant Ministers and to the EPA.
 The report must include details of compliance with the EMP and details of research monitoring the impact of seeding agents on the environment.
 The EPA is appointed to review each report on cloud seeding operations, and report the findings of the review and any resulting recommendations to the Board of the EPA and the relevant Ministers.

-Snowy Hydro submitted the Cloud Seeding Program 2017 Annual Compliance Report to the relevant Ministers and the EPA in March 2018.
-The report demonstrated that Snowy Hydro has carried out cloud seeding operations in accordance with the SMCS Act and has complied with all obligations set out within the EMP, with the exception of potable water sampling at one site which not not completed due to safety reasons.
-Importantly, the 2017 Annual Compliance Report confirmed there continues to be no evidence of any significant adverse environmental impacts associated with cloud seeding activities.
+Snowy Hydro submitted the Cloud Seeding Program 2019 Annual Compliance Report to the relevant Ministers and the EPA in March 2020.
+The report demonstrated that Snowy Hydro has complied with all obligations set out within the EMP and responsibly carried out cloud seeding operations in accordance with the SMCS Act.
+Importantly, the 2019 Annual Compliance Report confirmed there continues to be no evidence of any significant adverse environmental impacts associated with cloud seeding activities.

-The subsequent EPA review published in June 2018 supported these findings.
+The subsequent EPA review1 published in July 2020 supported these findings.

-The key points of the 2017 Annual Compliance Report that are described fully in the following sections of this report:
+The key points of the 2019 Annual Compliance Report that are described fully in the following sections of this report: